 The Jantar Mantar is an astronomical observatory built in 18th century Rajasthan.
-It is an astronomical observatory which was built by the Rajput King Sawai Jai Singh of Rajasthan in 1738 CE.
+It is an astronomical observatory which was created by the Rajput King Sawai Jai Singh of Rajasthan in 1738 CE.
 It is a collection of 19 astronomical instruments including the world’s largest stone Sundial.
 All these instruments are man-made.
-The observatory consists of instruments which were used to calculate celestial coordinate systems, the horizon-zenith local system, the equatorial system and the ecliptic system.
-One of India’s best-preserved observatories, this monument is a great example of the scientific as well as the cultural heritage of India.
+The observatory consists of tools which were used to calculate celestial coordinate systems, the horizon-zenith local network, the equatorial system and the ecliptic system.
+One of India’s best-preserved observatories, this monument is an excellent example of the scientific as well as the cultural heritage of India.

 The name of the city itself denotes the victory (Fateh) of Akhbar over Chittor and Ranthambore, Fatehpur Sikri constitutes of four main Monuments.
-The Jama Masjid, The Buland Darwaza which is the greatest door of Asia made of a specific wood imported from Australia which would sink in water.
-Panch Mahal or Jada Baai ka Mahal, which is also considered as the origin place of the Navaratnas (Birbal, Tansen etc).
-It also contained the Diwan-e-khas and Diwan-e-aam.
+The Jama Masjid, The Buland Darwaza, which is the most significant door of Asia, made of a specific wood imported from Australia which would sink in water.
+Panch Mahal or Jada Baai ka Mahal, which is also considered as the origin place of the Navaratnas (Birbal, Tansen, etc.).
+It also contained the Diwan-e-Khas and Diwan-e-aam.
 Interior to the Buland Darwaza lies the Tomb of Salim Chishti.
 All these Mughal buildings are a part of the World Heritage Sites in India.

-Built in the 3rd millennium BC in the memory of the kings, its an explicit example of fine Ancient Indian architecture.
-Constructed during the time of the Solanki dynasty, legend says that it was constructed in the honour and memory of Bhimdev 1, the son of the founder of the dynasty, by his widowed queen Udayamati.
+Built-in the 3rd millennium BC in the memory of the kings, its an explicit example of beautiful Ancient Indian architecture.
+Constructed during the time of the Solanki dynasty, legend says that it was built in the honour and memory of Bhimdev 1, the son of the founder of the family, by his widowed queen Udayamati.
 It was recently declared as a UNESCO World Heritage site in 2014, owing to its architectural marvel and splendour.
 Rani-ki-vav is well known for its Stepped Corridors, Sculptures and Stone Carvings in the Well.
-Most of the sculptures in the well are devoted to Lord Vishnu in the form of his 10 avatars, which signify his return to the world.
+Most of the sculptures in the well are devoted to Lord Vishnu in the form of his ten avatars, which signify his return to the world.
 Apart from being a place for storage of water, this vav also has a spiritual meaning attested to it.
-It is designed as an inverted temple and is divided into seven levels of wells each having it own importance as per the religious and mythological works mentioned in the canonical literature.
+It is designed as an inverted temple and is divided into seven levels of wells, each having its own importance as per the religious and mythological works mentioned in the canonical literature.

 Pattadakal is a UNESCO World Heritage Site and an important tourist site located in Karnataka.
 It is famous for its Chalukya style of architecture that originated in Aihole and blended with the Nagara and Dravidian styles of architecture.
 It is at Pattadakal that all the Chalukya kings were coronated and was the capital of the Chalukyas as well.
-Notable for the numerous temples constructed by the Chalukya rulers, it includes 8 temples dedicated to Lord Shiva and Jain and Shaivite sanctuaries.
-The important monuments are- Virupaksha Temple, Sangameshwara Temple, Chandrashekhara Temple, MallikarjuTemple, Kashivishwanath Temple, Galganath Temple, Jain Temple and many more.
+Notable for the numerous temples constructed by the Chalukya rulers, it includes eight temples dedicated to Lord Shiva and Jain and Shaivite sanctuaries.
+The famous monuments are- Virupaksha Temple, Sangameshwara Temple, Chandrashekhara Temple, MallikarjuTemple, Kashi Vishwanath Temple, Jagannath Temple, Jain Temple and many more.

-Famous for/as: Hindu and Buddhist Caves, Caves on Island in Arabian Sea, Basal Rock Caves, Shiva Temples.
+Famous for/as Hindu and Buddhist Caves, Caves on Island in the Arabian Sea, Basal Rock Caves, Shiva Temples.

 The Elephanta caves are located on an island in the Arabian City, not very far from the city of Mumbai.
 The chain of sculpted caves located on Elephanta Island is also known as Gharapuri.
-There are numerous archaeological remains which offer us a glimpse into the rich. cultural past of Indian civilization.
+There are numerous archaeological remains which offer us a glimpse into the rich, cultural past of Indian civilisation.
 These caves are famous for their rock-cut sculptures and carvings depicting Shiva as the Creator and the Destroyer of the Universe.
-The most important of all the caves here is Cave 1, where one can see the Sadashiva at the entrance of the cave, which depicts 3 sides of Shiva: as the Creator, Preserves and Destroyer.
+The most important of all the caves here is Cave 1, where one can see the Sadashiva at the entrance of the cave, which depicts three sides of Shiva: as the Creator, Preserver and Destroyer.
 The caves are carved in solid basalt rock and lie 10 kilometres east to the city of Mumbai.

 Famous for/as Central Railways Headquarter, Terror Attacks on Mumbai in 2008, Gothic Style Architecture.

 Chhatrapati Shivaji Maharaj Terminus, formerly known as the Victoria Terminus is the headquarters of Central Railway in Mumbai.
 It was built by Frederick William Stevens with the inspiration from Victorian Italianate Gothic Revival architecture and traditional Mughal buildings between the years 1878-1888 and gave Bombay the face of being the International Mercantile Port of India.
-In some ways, the plan of the terminal though it has Italian and Victorian-era elements reminds us of the Indian palace architecture and is a good example of the blending of an indigenous and western style of art.
-Due to several reasons such as pollution, traffic, construction work etc, there have been reports of damages to this site.
+In some ways, the plan of the terminal though it has Italian and Victorian-era elements reminds us of the Indian palace architecture and is an excellent example of the blending of an indigenous and western style of art.
+Due to several reasons such as pollution, traffic, construction work, etc., there have been reports of damages to this site.
 More work needs to be done to ensure the preservation of this heritage site.

 Includes Qutb Minar, Alai Darwaza, Alai Minar, Qubbat-ul-Islam Mosque, Tomb of Iltumish, and Iron Pillar.

 The Champaner-Pavagadh Archaeological Park is a UNESCO World Heritage Site, located in the Panchmahal district of the Indian state of Gujarat.
-Centred around the city of Champaner or Muhammadabad built by Sultan Mahmud Begada of Gujarat, it’s a very significant place historically and culturally.
+Centred around the city of Champaner or Muhammadabad built by Sultan Mahmud Begada of Gujarat, it’s an important place historically and culturally.
 This place is the only complete unchanged Islamic pre-Mughal city.
-Also deemed to be of mythological significance, a larger part of Champaner-Pavagarh is still unexcavated.
+Also deemed to be of mythological significance, a more significant part of Champaner-Pavagarh is still unexcavated.
 It includes 11 different types of heritage monuments that are- Mosques, Temples, Tombs, Gateways, Fortresses and walls, Palaces and Pavilion, Helical Wells, Custom house all belonging to the 16th century.
-One can observe a transition from the previous Hindu forms of architecture to the Muslim culture and forms of architecture.
+One can observe a transition from the previous Hindu forms of architecture to the Muslim culture and styles of architecture.
 The park also houses some of the ancient Chalcolithic Indian Sites, from the Stone Age era.